NamanG0yal/CP-setup/README.md

 Download Sublime text (latest version preferred )
 Install cpp (compiler ) in your pc
 select adaptive theme in sublime text
+Select BREAKERS as your color scheme !! (light theme )
+Customize the BREAKERS color scheme from the cutomizations folder